• Skip to primary navigation

 Remember you can freeze cheese that you won’t use right away.
 Package shredded or crumbled cheeses in portion sizes so you can whip up recipes in a matter of minutes.

-3. Cook: Cover and cook on low for 2 to 4 hours.
+• Cover and cook on LOW for 2 to 4 hours.

-Do I need to roll the tortillas for these slow cooker enchiladas?
+Do I need to roll the tortillas for slow cooker enchiladas?

 Can I make this as a freezer meal?

-Crockpot Enchiladas are packed with flavor and make a perfect potluck recipe.
-Let the slow cooker do all the work while you enjoy time with friends and family.
+These easy, 4-ingredient Crockpot Enchiladas are packed with flavor and make for easy prep.
+Let the slow cooker do all the work so you can enjoy a fantastic dinner of corn tortillas, cheese, enchilada sauce, and tender chicken.

 Course: Main Course